yevheniiyurievdev/privacy-policy/README.md

 - Share your data with third parties
 - Transfer your information to external servers
 - Use your data for advertising purposes

+However, we use the following third-party services:
+- Google AdMob for displaying advertisements
+- StoreKit for processing in-app purchases
+- Firebase Analytics for app usage analytics

+5.1.
+Advertising
+- We use Google AdMob to display advertisements in our app
+- AdMob may collect and process data as described in their privacy policy
+- You can opt-out of personalized ads in your device settings
+- Non-subscribers will see banner ads
+- Subscribers will not see any advertisements

+5.2.
+In-App Purchases
+- We use Apple's StoreKit for processing in-app purchases
+- Payment information is processed securely by Apple
+- We do not store or process any payment information directly
+- Subscription status is verified through Apple's servers
+- We offer the following subscription options:
+  * Monthly subscription: $4.99/month
+  * Yearly subscription: $39.99/year
+  * Family subscription: $59.99/year (up to 6 family members)

+5.3.
+Analytics
+- We use Firebase Analytics to improve our app
+- Analytics data is anonymous and does not identify you personally
+- We collect information about:
+  * App usage patterns
+  * Feature usage
+  * Purchase events
+  * Daily ratings
+  * App performance

 6. Your Rights and Control